-IPO schools continue to manage the economic risks resulting from the pandemic (i.e., relatively low enrollment, health and safety concerns), IPO schools continue their intensified online marketing campaigns through the tireless efforts of their respective marketing teams.
+IPO schools also continue to manage the economic risks (i.e., relatively low enrollment, health and safety concerns, competition).
+IPO schools continue their intensified online marketing campaigns through the tireless efforts of their respective marketing teams.
 New and effective strategies to attract more students are constantly being implemented to effectively cascade academic and other relevant information on the schools.